Sign in

 Ask Fintool Equity Research AI

-Michael Kozak's questions to McEwen Mining Inc (MUX) leadership • Q4 2024
+Michael Kozak's questions to McEwen (MUX) leadership • Q4 2024

 Question

-Michael Kozak of Cantor Fitzgerald asked for an estimated timeline on receiving approval for the Los Azules project's admission into Argentina's RIGI investment scheme and its current position in the application queue.
+Michael Kozak of Cantor Fitzgerald asked for an estimated timeline on when McEwen Mining will know if the Los Azules project has been admitted into Argentina's RIGI investment incentive scheme and its current position in the application queue.

 Answer

-Executive Robert McEwen estimated a decision could come in the next two to four months.
-Michael Meding, VP and General Manager of McEwen Copper, added that while the official review period is 45 days, the clock stops for information requests.
-He confirmed they are the second metal mining project to file and are hopeful for approval in the coming months, but noted the timeline is difficult to predict as it is a new regulation.
+Executive Robert McEwen estimated a decision could come in the next 2 to 4 months.
+Michael Meding, VP & GM of McEwen Copper, elaborated that while they were the second metal mining project to file, the 45-day review clock can be paused by information requests, making a precise timeline difficult to predict.
+He confirmed they are responding to requests and are hopeful for approval in the coming months.

 Ask Fintool Equity Research AI

-Michael Kozak's questions to Sprott Inc (SII) leadership • Q1 2025
+Michael Kozak's questions to SPROTT (SII) leadership • Q1 2025

 Question